yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 **What information do we collect?**

 We collect the name, email address and event attended of workshop participants.
-If you are a learner or helper, this information may be provided by you or by the workshop host.
+If you are a learner or helper this information may be provided to us by you, or by the workshop host.
+This information is stored in our internal database, AMY.

 **How is this information used?**